zmkfirmware/zmk/docs/docs/development/devicetree.md

 - A `.dts` file, which forms the "base" of the devicetree.
 A single one of these is always present when a devicetree is constructed.
 For ZMK, the `.dts` file contains the sections of the devicetree describing the [_board_](hardware-integration/index.mdx#what-is-a-board).
 This includes importing a number of `.dtsi` files describing the specific SoC that the board uses.
 - Any number of `.overlay` files.
 These files can come from various sources, such as [shields](hardware-integration/index.mdx#what-is-a-shield) or [snippets](https://docs.zephyrproject.org/3.5.0/build/snippets/index.html).
 An overlay is applied to a `.dts` file by appending its contents to the end of the `.dts` file, i.e. it is placed at the bottom of the file.
 Multiple overlays are applied by doing so repeatedly in a particular order.
 Without going into the details of the exact order in which overlays are applied, it is enough to know that if you specify e.g. `shield: corne_left nice_view_adapter nice_view` in your `build.yaml`, then the overlays are applied left to right.
 - A single `.keymap` file.
 This file being included is ZMK-specific, and is treated as the "final" `.overlay` file, appended after all other overlays.

-In devicetree, parts written further down in the page have priority.

 #### Merging and overwriting nodes